hl7-eu/laboratory/input/pagecontent/status-mgmt.md

 #### Laboratory report and result statuses correlation

-Form the workflow perspective, the status of the report and that of its entries is partially independent; thus, formal consistency rules would be difficult to be specified.
+From the workflow perspective, the status of the report and that of its entries is partially independent; thus, formal consistency rules would be difficult to be specified.

-However some basic rules could be probably recommended as proposed in the following table.
+However some basic rules about the status in observation and the expected status in DiagnosticReport is recommended as proposed in the following table.

 | DiagnosticReport status | Definition (excerpt) | Observation status recommendations for implementers           |
 | ----------------------- | --------------------- | ------------------------------------------------------------- |